IIIF-Commons/biiif/README.md

     Author: J. R. R. Tolkien
 ```

+## Thumbnails

+To add a thumbnail to your collection, manifest, or canvas simply include a file named `thumb.jpg` (any image extension will work) in the directory.

 ## Examples

 Here is an example of how to organise your files/folders for BIIIF.